Login with Patreon

 If looks could kill, Bellatrix Lestrange would be dead.
 Juno could not feel her wand.
 In fact, weakness spread through her whole body, as if someone had removed all of her bones.
 She could not even feel the thrum of magic that should have been running through her veins.

-Occlumency ran at full force as Juno shoved all of her anger and unwillingness somewhere deep inside—they would be of no use here.
-But even her mind was sluggish, and her Mind Arts felt fragile, like a castle of sand.
+Her head throbbed as Juno shoved all of her anger and unwillingness somewhere deep inside the recesses of her mind—they would be of no use here.
+But even her mind was sluggish, and her Mind Arts felt fragile, like a piece of long-rotten wood ready to crumble at the slightest touch.

 “Mother,” she said, forcing a smile.
 It probably came out awkward and stiff, but Bellatrix nodded in satisfaction.
 Juno blinked her eyes, trying to squeeze out a tear or two and look as innocent as she could.
 “I don’t feel too well.”

-“I fed you a Magic Draining Solution,” Bellatrix said sweetly, her manic smile sending shivers down Juno’s back—and not because it was filled with yellow teeth.
+“I fed you a Magic Draining Solution,” Bellatrix said with a cloying voice.
+Her manic smile sent shivers down Juno’s back—and not because it was filled with yellow teeth that stank of rot and decay.
 “Don’t worry, it’s merely that others fear you running amok.
 Once I’m certain you’ll behave properly…”

 Juno cursed inwardly.
-Magic Draining Solution was an obscure, hard-to-brew potion created.
-As its name suggested, it turned the body of those who drank it into a sieve, unable to hold magic.
+Magic Draining Solution was an obscure, hard-to-brew potion.
+Magical Exhaustion in a bottle, it was called.
+As its name suggested, it turned the body of those who drank it into a sieve, unable to hold or use magic.

 But such a potion was not all-powerful.
-It had once been a potion researched to restrain dark wizards in prison, but it was a failed product.
+It had once been a potion researched to restrain dark wizards in prison, but it was scrapped from use very quickly.
 Not only were the ingredients rather rare, but it was hard to prepare, making it far more cumbersome and expensive than other methods of restraint.
 Furthermore, the Magic Draining Solution would last twenty-one days at most, and each next use would see it half as effective as the last.

 There was no known way to dispel the effect other than waiting it out.